jonasGajdosikas/SoME2023/_posts/2001-01-05-Generalizing.md

 ### More dice

 Generalizing to more dice is a bit harder: we can't just use the triangle formula again.
 We need to figure out the formula for the crosssection of a hypercube.
-The $$ -3 \text{if} +3 \text{if} -1 \text{if} $$ trick also probably does not work
+The $$ -3 \text{overcounting} +3 \text{undercounting} -1 \text{overcounting, again} $$ trick also probably does not work